maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Views
 -----

-As much as Rails is a framework, within it lives a smaller templating framework made up of predominantly HTML.
-These are our views and where we will work in Chapter 1.

-View code can be found in two high-level folders within a Rails application: the `helpers` and the `views` folders.
-Here is where you'll find these folders by default in any Rails 3.0 or greater project:
+The templating system and associated files and folders used in Rails are known as Views, the V in an MVC.
+View code is primarily found in two high-level folders within a Rails 3.0 or greater application: the `helpers` and the `views` folders...

 app<br>
 ├─ assets<br>